ArosMailWork/arosmailwork.github.io/_tabs/about.md

 This blog will have post about some cool tech art that I discovered by myself, sometime maybe have low level programming with game engine too

+I’m always open to interesting conversations and collaboration.

 making game is pain, but passion, right ?